-From now on, we assume that the coefficients $a_j(x) =a_j$ in Eq. (\ref{2011-m-egfp}) are constants, and thus {\em translational invariant}.
-Then the entire {\it Ansatz} (\ref{2011-m-egfp01}) for $G(x,x')$ is translation invariant, because derivatives are defined only by relative distances, and $\delta (x-x')$ is translation invariant for the same reason.
-Hence,
+From now on, we assume that the coefficients $a_j(x) =a_j$ in Equation (\ref{2011-m-egfp}) are constants, and thus are {\em translational invariant}; that is, ${\cal L}_{x-x'} = {\cal L}_x$.
+Then the differential operator ${\cal L}_x$, as well as the entire {\it Ansatz} (\ref{2011-m-egfp01}) for $G(x,x')$, is translation invariant, because derivatives are defined only by relative distances, and $\delta (x-x')$ is translation invariant for the same reason.
+Hence we may rewrite

-For such translation invariant systems, the Fourier analysis represents an excellent way of analyzing the situation.
+For such translation invariant systems, the Fourier analysis presents an excellent way of analyzing the situation.

-{ \bproof Let us see why translanslation invariance of the coefficients $a_j (x)=a_j(x+\xi )=a_j$ under the translation $x\rightarrow x + \xi $ with arbitrary $\xi $ -- that is, independence of the coefficients $a_j$ on the ``coordinate'' or ``parameter'' $x$ -- and thus of the Green's function, implies a simple form of the latter.
+{ \bproof Let us see why translation invariance of the coefficients $a_j (x)=a_j(x+\xi )=a_j$ under the translation $x\rightarrow x + \xi $ with arbitrary $\xi $ -- that is, independence of the coefficients $a_j$ on the ``coordinate'' or ``parameter'' $x$ -- and thus of the Green's function, implies a simple form of the latter.
 Translanslation invariance of the Green's function really means

-Now set $\xi = - x'$; then we can define a new green's functions which just depends on one argument (instead of previously two), which is the difference of the old arguments
+Now set $\xi = - x'$; then we can define a new Green's function that just depends on one argument (instead of previously two), which is the difference of the old arguments

 \eproof }